daenney/err-repohook/README.rst

 ##########
-GithubHook
+GitWebHook
 ##########

-GithubHook is a webhook endpoint for Err_ as well as a set of commands to configure the routing of messages to chatrooms.
+GitWebHook is a fork of `GithubHook`_ which itself is a webhook endpoint for Err_ as well as a set of commands to configure the routing of messages to chatrooms.

 This plugin does not depend on anything but Err_ itself and the Python standard library.